-- 3.112.
+3.108.
 Authorization for objects should be considered where it is effective for regulatory purposes.
-An example is the authorization (certificate of approval) of package design, special form radioactive material or low dispersible radioactive material as required in SSR-6 [15]. - 3.113.
-Requirement 33 of GSR Part 3 [3] states that: - "Providers of consumer products shall ensure that consumer products are not made available to the public unless their use by members of the public has been justified, and either their use has been exempted or their provision to the public has been authorized." - 3.114.
+An example is the authorization (certificate of approval) of package design, special form radioactive material or low dispersible radioactive material as required in SSR-6 (Rev. 1) [175].

+"Providers of consumer products shall ensure that consumer products are not made available to the public unless their use by members of the public has been justified, and either their use has been exempted or their provision to the public has been authorized."

+3.110.
 The regulatory body should require the manufacturer of consumer products to apply to the regulatory body and seek authorization to provide products to the public, to ensure that consumer products meet all the requirements for design and performance that were taken into account in the safety assessment conducted by the manufacturer for the type of consumer product (see Appendix I).

-3.115.
+3.111.
 For consumer products, notification is required only with respect to manufacture, assembly, maintenance, import, distribution and, in some cases, disposal (GSR Part 3 [3], para.
 3.7).